Of Swords, Spells, and Karma

 "So you've arrived, my son."

 "Yes.
-What have you summoned me for, father?"
+What have you summoned me for, Père?"
 The prince said politely before the king.

 "That's what they are.
 I don't have any intention of marrying anytime soon.
 Why can't you just let me be?
 I'm pretty sure that I don't need a queen to rule!"

 The king clicked his tongue.
 "It's necessary.
-Anyhow, the Princess Ida of Palauhikila is coming to stay in four days.
+Anyhow, Princess Ida von Herring of Palauhikila is coming to stay in four days.
 There will be a ball held in her honor upon her arrival.
-During her stay, you will be expected to be her escort and such."
+During her stay, you will be expected to be her escort and guide."

 Prince Kanda grimaced.
 A princess coming in four days and a ball held in her honor was a big deal, especially since she was of that rich island country that didn't even seem like an island.
 He had noticed the extra furnishings and other things but had dismissed them because they weren't important enough for him to think about at the time.
 Now, he knew why his parents had chosen not to tell him earlier.